How to enable Bluetooth on Windows 11

 After you complete the steps, the Bluetooth option should appear in the Settings app.
 If the device is missing, the hardware may be damaged, or your device may not support the feature.

 If the computer has a yellow or red mark, it could be a problem with the drive.
-You can use these instructions to troubleshoot and fix problems with Bluetooth.
+These instructions can help you troubleshoot and fix problems with Bluetooth.

 About the author